- What is a Meta Field?

 Custom Values in Checkbox and Radio Field Types

-When you select the Checkbox or Radio meta field types, there’s an additional option that appears: Allow Custom.
+When you choose the Checkbox or Radio meta field types, there are two additional options that appear: Allow Custom and Get options from the glossary.

 This option allows adding custom values to those fields, saving them to a database of the current post but without saving it to the default values list.
 Here’s how this recently added custom value looks in the Custom Post.
 Add the value by enabling the toggle and specifying the value itself.